LeonardoZV/async-client-server-communication/README.md

 # Asyncronous Communication Methods
-This guide has the objective to show the difference between the most common methods of asynchronous communication between client and server, as well to show how to implement them.
+This guide has the objective to show the difference between the most common methods of asynchronous communication, as well to show how to implement them.

 ## (Long) Polling (Server-to-Browser Comunication)